gvwilson/thirdbit/reading.md

    The idea that individuals can own land is a lot younger than most people realize, and its emergence holds a lot of lessons for today's debates over intellectual property.

+1. Pankaj Mishra: *[From the Ruins of Empire][ruins-of-empire]*.
+   Three intellectual biographies showing how the peoples of Asia have responded to the West.

 1. Samuel Moyn: *[The Last Utopia][last-utopia]*.
    Argues that human rights became the defining issue for post-war progressives only because others failed.